Contemporary-Physicslab/TN2985/book/chapters/Experiment_2_K40.md

 c. *Geometric efficiency G.*

 This is the ratio of the number of electrons reaching the detector to the number of electrons that are emitted by the source.
 Since electron emission from the source is omnidirectional and the detector does not completely enclose the source, only a fraction of the electrons will reach the detector.
-This geometric efficiency relates to the solid angle under which the detector �sees� the source (solid angle is the three-dimensional equivalent of angle in the plane).
+This geometric efficiency relates to the solid angle under which the detector "sees" the source (solid angle is the three-dimensional equivalent of angle in the plane).
 For a point source the solid angle can be easily calculated.
 In our case, however, the source is not a point source, resulting in a rather complex expression for G:

 $$
 G=0.5 \times\left[1-\frac{1}{(1+\beta)^{1 / 2}}-\gamma \frac{3}{8} \frac{\beta}{(1+\beta)^{5 / 2}}-\gamma^{2}\left(-\frac{5}{16} \frac{\beta}{(1+\beta)^{7 / 2}}+\frac{35}{64} \frac{\beta^{2}}{\left(1+\beta^{9 / 2}\right)}\right)-\ldots\right]